rte-france/relife/sphinx_docs/source/index.rst

     .. grid-item-card:: Getting started
          :class-card: intro-card

-         New to *ReLife*?
+         New to ReLife?
 Check out the quick start page.
-It contains examples of main *ReLife* commands and links to additional documentation.
+It contains examples of main ReLife commands and links to additional documentation.

          +++